 Theories about overtraining

-Our understanding of what overtraining really is relies on theories that are not yet proved.
+Our understanding of overtraining relies on theories that are not yet proven.
 Sympathetic and parasympathetic overtraining is often discussed, referring to the autonomic nervous system.
-In this model the symptoms are caused by an imbalance in the autonomic nervous system.
-This theory was made back in 1958, but still one of the most referred theories about overtraining.
+In this model, the symptoms are caused by an imbalance in the autonomic nervous system.
+This theory was made back in 1958 but is still one of the most referred theories about overtraining.

 Minimize the risk

 A good strategy is to write a training diary.
-When you notice some of the symptoms mentioned above, then consider whether that is caused by an insufficient recovery from the past training.
-In this way it is possible to minimize the risk of overtraining, because a training diary implies you to react early.
+When you notice some of the symptoms mentioned above, consider whether that is caused by an insufficient recovery from the past training.
+In this way, it is possible to minimize the risk of overtraining because a training diary implies you react early.

-What is your main strategy to prevent overtraining?
+What is your primary strategy to prevent overtraining?